67 Autogiros & Gyroplanes

 (26)

 This type of performance analysis gives predictions that agree quite well with measurements.
-Notice, however, that, compared to a typical helicopter curve, the power requirements for an autogiro increase rapidly as airspeed bleeds off.
+Notice, however, that compared to a typical helicopter curve, the power requirements for an autogiro increase rapidly as airspeed decreases.
 The autogiro’s performance under these conditions is limited by either the power available or the maximum attainable rotor lift coefficient.
-Furthermore, the power requirements increase rapidly at higher airspeeds, resulting from the relatively high parasitic airframe drag of the early autogiros.
+Furthermore, power requirements increase rapidly at higher airspeeds because of the relatively high parasitic drag of early autogiros.

 Gliding Performance

 The foregoing theory can also predict the autogiro’s gliding (power-off) rate of descent, which is essential for assessing landing characteristics.
-Based on an energy balance and solving for the rate of descent, it is apparent from the figure below that the theory agrees well with the measured flight performance of both the PCA-2 and C.30 Autogiros, but only at higher forward flight speeds.
-This is because of the failure of the momentum theory to predict the induced velocity through the rotor at high disk angles of attack, i.e., low airspeeds and higher rates of descent, which is because the rotor operates in the turbulent wake state and no unique control volume can be applied to solve the conservation equations.
+Based on an energy balance and by solving for the rate of descent, the results in Figure 16 show that the theory agrees well with the measured flight performance of both the PCA-2 and C.30 Autogiros, but only at higher forward flight speeds.
+This is because of the failure of the momentum theory to predict the induced velocity through the rotor at high disk angles of attack, i.e., low airspeeds and higher rates of descent, which is because the rotor operates in the turbulent wake state, and no unique control volume can be applied to solve the conservation equations.
 The autorotational rate of descent, , for both machines is plotted below as a function of forward speed,

 , with both parameters nondimensionalized by

 .
-This nondimensionalization removes the effects of airplane weight and so disk loading from the results, allowing for a more generalized type of comparison.
+This nondimensionalization removes the effects of aircraft weight and disk loading from the results, enabling a more general comparison.

 Notice that the autorotative rate of descent decreases quickly with increasing forward speed, but only to a point.
-The measurements illustrate a sharp reduction in the autorotational rate of descent as forward speed increases.
+The measurements show a sharp reduction in the autorotational rate of descent with increasing forward speed.
 A minimum rate of descent is reached at approximately , which in practical terms corresponds to an airspeed of approximately 35–40 knots (65–74 km/h).
 At this point, aerodynamic losses at the rotor are minimized, resulting in the most efficient descent or gliding profile.
-Beyond this forward speed, the rate of descent gradually increases again as additional aerodynamic losses from parasitic drag at higher angles of attack come into play.
+Beyond this forward speed, the rate of descent increases again as additional aerodynamic losses from the parasitic drag at higher angles of attack become significant.

-The foregoing measurements indicate that the vertical rate of descent occurs at approximately , which aligns well with the theoretical prediction given previously in Eq.
+The foregoing measurements indicate that the vertical rate of descent occurs at approximately = 1.8 to 1.9, which aligns well with the theoretical prediction given previously in Eq.
 8. As noted, there is no exact theoretical framework for describing rotor aerodynamics in autorotation when the rotor has no forward (translational) motion.
-However, as airspeed increases, the standard rotor momentum theory provides an increasingly accurate aerodynamic approximation of the autorotational flight conditions, and so the rate of descent.
+However, as airspeed increases, standard rotor-momentum theory provides an increasingly accurate aerodynamic approximation for autorotational flight conditions and the rate of descent.

 Also of interest is the rotor disk angle of attack needed for an equilibrium autorotational rate of descent.
-While the forgoing measurements were performed in descending “gliding” flight, autorotation is also possible in level flight with propulsion from a propeller to drive the autogiro forward.
+While the foregoing measurements were performed in descending “gliding” flight, autorotation is also possible in level flight, driven forward by a propeller.
 All that is required is that the rotor disk be held at a sufficient angle such that the component of the relative airspeed vector upwards through the disk causes the rotor to autorotate.
 Indeed, in Cierva’s words, “It makes no difference at what angle the Autogiro is climbing or flying.
 The blades are always gliding toward a point a little below the focus of forward flight.
 Therefore, autorotation can’t stop while the machine goes anywhere.”
-This bold statement, however, excludes the possibility of bad piloting technique, a concern previously alluded to.
+However, this statement overlooks the possibility of poor piloting technique, a concern previously mentioned.

-The results in the figure below show the measured “hub plane” angle of attack as a function of the resultant nondimensional velocity of the aircraft.
+Figure 17 shows the measured “hub plane” angle of attack as a function of the aircraft’s nondimensional velocity.
 In a pure vertical descent, it is apparent that the tip-path-plane (TPP) and hub-plane (HP) angles of attack are both essentially 90, i.e., the resultant wind, in this case, is perpendicular to the rotor disk.
-As forward speed builds, the hub plane needs to make a progressively smaller angle to the relative wind to enable autorotation until, at higher speeds, the rotor must be held only at a shallow angle to produce enough lift in the autorotational state.
+As forward speed increases, the hub plane must make a progressively smaller angle to the relative wind to enable autorotation.
+At higher speeds, the rotor must be held at only a shallow angle to produce sufficient lift in autorotation.

-The rotor TPP angle is also inclined back but is not equal to the HP angle of attack because of blade flapping.
+The rotor TPP angle is also inclined backward, as shown in Figure 18, but it is not equal to the HP angle of attack from blade flapping.
 The natural tendency to produce longitudinal flapping (i.e., a component) with forward speed increases the component of velocity upward through the disk, which means the hub plane angle is always relatively small in forward flight.
 The TPP has a positive angle of attack to the HP and the relative wind, much like a wing under these conditions.

 Autorotation at the Blade Element Level

-As previously noted, Juan de la Cierva concluded that there could be many different combinations of rotor operating conditions where the net torque on the rotor shaft could be zero.
-Consider the flow environment encountered at a representative blade element on the rotor during autorotation, as shown in the figure below, where the relative velocity is directed upward toward the rotor.
+As mentioned earlier, Juan de la Cierva concluded that there are numerous combinations of rotor operating conditions in which the net torque on the rotor shaft is zero.
+Consider the flow environment encountered at a representative blade element on the rotor during autorotation, as shown in Figure 19, where the relative velocity is directed upward toward the rotor.
 For exact autorotational equilibrium at that section, the inflow angle, , must be such that there is no net in-plane sectional force and, therefore, no contribution to rotor torque, i.e., for force equilibrium at that section

 (27)